-Provides adoptions and foster care information and services for children who are in the temporary or permanent custody of Adams County Children Services, which includes adoptive/foster parent recruitment, education and training, preparation services, and ongoing support.
+Provides adoptions and foster care information and services for children who are in the temporary or permanent custody of the Brown County Job and Family Services, which includes adoptive/foster parent recruitment, education and training, preparation services, and ongoing support.

-Provides adoptions and foster care information and services for children who are in the temporary or permanent custody of Adams County Children Services, which includes adoptive/foster parent recruitment, education and training, preparation services, and ongoing support.
+Provides adoptions and foster care information and services for children who are in the temporary or permanent custody of the Brown County Job and Family Services, which includes adoptive/foster parent recruitment, education and training, preparation services, and ongoing support.

 Arranges placement of children, who have been court-ordered into the agency's custody because of abuse/neglect/dependency, into licensed foster placement sites until children can be reunited with family or adopted.
 Identifies, enlists, trains, and certifies adults who are willing and qualified to provide foster care services in their homes for children in agency custody.